 Susie is a graduate of the University of Michigan and has worked for AT&T, owned a catering business, and after a successful career at Xerox Corporation, she is happy to be at home with her two children.
 Susie is an active volunteer for her church and currently serves as the librarian in the Birmingham Christian Science Reading Room.
 Susie is the parent of both a Japhet alumnus and a current student.
 She actively participates in Japhet committee work and was especially helpful in helping Japhet School relocate to its new building.

 Sheila has provided academic leadership for more than four decades.
 With advanced education degrees and a school administration endorsement, her teaching assignments included work in New York, Boston, Texas, and Spain.
-She was employed at Japhet for 18 years, initially as a classroom teacher and eventually as principal, served as Head of School at Daycroft Montessori, and most recently held the Lower School Head position at University Liggett.
+She was employed at Japhet for 18 years, initially as a classroom teacher and eventually as Principal.
+Sheila served as Head of School at the Daycroft Montessori School in Ann Arbor and held the position of Lower School Head at the University Liggett School in Grosse Pointe before retiring.

 Susan Ellithorpe has dedicated her life to educating young children and being an advocate for peace education.
 She graduated from Michigan State University with a degree in Early Childhood Education, Art History, and Spanish, and she holds a Master of Elementary Education from Wayne State University.
 She taught at Japhet School for 28 years, almost entirely in Kindergarten, and she is the parent of two Japhet School alumnae.
-She also has taught at Potomac School in Virginia, and currently teaches in Hartland.
+She also has taught at Potomac School in Virginia and in Hartland, MI before she retired.
 She founded Japhet School’s chapter of Kids for Peace, an international organization.